Steam cracking: General

-In steam cracking, a gaseous or liquid hydrocarbon feed like naphtha, LPG, or ethane is diluted with steam and briefly heated in a furnace in the absence of oxygen.
-Typically, the reaction temperature is very high, at around 850 °C. The reaction occurs rapidly: the residence time is on the order of milliseconds.
+In steam cracking, a gaseous or liquid hydrocarbon feed like naphtha, liquified petroleum gas (LPG), or ethane is mixed with very hot steam and briefly heated in a furnace in the absence of oxygen.
+The reaction temperature is very high, at around 850 °C. This causes the hydrocarbons to break up into smaller molecules such as small olefins and hydrogen.
+The reaction occurs rapidly: the residence time is on the order of milliseconds.
 Flow rates approach the speed of sound.
-After the cracking temperature has been reached, the gas is quickly quenched to stop the reaction in a transfer line heat exchanger or inside a quenching header using quench oil.
+After the cracking temperature has been reached, the gas is quickly quenched in a transfer line heat exchanger or inside a "quenching header" using quench oil in order to prevent further reactions such as decomposing into carbon and hydrogen..

 The products produced in the reaction depend on the composition of the feed, the hydrocarbon-to-steam ratio, and on the cracking temperature and furnace residence time.
 Light hydrocarbon feeds such as ethane, LPGs, or light naphtha give mainly lighter alkenes, including ethylene, propylene, and butadiene.
 Heavier hydrocarbon (full range and heavy naphthas as well as other refinery products) feeds give some of these same products, but also those rich in aromatic hydrocarbons and hydrocarbons suitable for inclusion in gasoline or fuel oil.

 A higher cracking temperature (also referred to as severity) favors the production of ethene and benzene, whereas lower severity produces higher amounts of propene, C4-hydrocarbons and liquid products.
 The process also results in the slow deposition of coke, a form of carbon, on the reactor walls.
 This degrades the efficiency of the reactor, so reaction conditions are designed to minimize this.
 Nonetheless, a steam cracking furnace can usually only run for a few months at a time between de-cokings.
 Decokes require the furnace to be isolated from the process and then a flow of steam or a steam/air mixture is passed through the furnace coils.
 This converts the hard solid carbon layer to carbon monoxide and carbon dioxide.
 Once this reaction is complete, the furnace can be returned to service.